-Pour all of the fruit cocktail into bowl, juice and all.
+Pour all of the fruit cocktail cans into the bowl, juice and all.

-Drain juice from bowl of fruit into a sauce pot.
+Drain the juice from the bowl of fruit into a saucepot.

 Beat egg yolks well.

-Cook approximately 15 minutes over medium heat stirring occasionally until slightly thickened.
+Cook for approximately 15 minutes over medium heat, stirring occasionally, until slightly thickened.

 If you had any idea how wonderful this tastes you’d be dying right now!

 Grandmama and Mama always store theirs in glass jars in the fridge, kind of like this one.